GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
-* usePartialUpdates: Set to true to issue partial updates.
-Default: false

 Template can be executed using the following gcloud command:
 ```sh